KoruX-GNU-Linux/KoruX/config/includes.chroot_after_packages/opt/game-ports/diablo2/README.md

 ## Diablo II
 This script is created to simplify the installation and launch of Diablo II.
-Diablo 2 installed through ./play.it relies on WINE, as we have not found a native engine providing a playable experience yet.
 It downloads necessary open and proprietary files and automates the process of preparing the game for launch on KoruX.
+Diablo II installed through ./play.it relies on Wine, as we have not found a native engine providing a playable experience yet.

 ## Installation